Kenichiro-Wada/aws-lambda-recursion-detection/README.md

 - Loop with Amazon SQS With Dead Letter Queue
 - Loop with Amazon SQS Without Dead Letter Queue
 - Loop with Amazon SNS
-- Looping with Amazon S3 (this is a bonus)
+- Loop with Amazon S3 (this is a bonus)
     - **Caution ！！！！ Note ！！！！ This configuration can be verified, but is outside the scope of this detection and shutdown, so it is necessary to manually stop the execution of the Lambda function.
 Be sure to monitor metrics and logs during execution and stop it immediately.
 We are not responsible for any costs incurred if you forget to stop it!**

 ## Required